Discussion about this post

 Gotta say, this is your most yeshivish post in a while :) Post-hoc mythmaking, with all due respect.

 The actual answer is that there was no "grand decision" to go to war.
-These things build up.
+Rebellions build up.
 Same as for the war against the Romans ~70 CE (that lead to the destruction of the Temple), and the Bar-Kochba rebellion against the Romans ~132 CE.

 Interestingly, in the case of 70 CE, the Talmud itself provides some anecdotes as to some of the relatively trivial disturbances that led to the war.

-Though it is true that Judaism as we know did start in the Hasmonean era, as convincingly argued by archeologist Yonatan Adler.
+Though it *is* true that Judaism as we know it started in the Hasmonean era, as convincingly argued by archeologist Yonatan Adler.
 See my discussion here: https://www.ezrabrand.com/p/notes-on-some-historical-aspects

 No posts